Quick Chocolate Peppermint Bars Recipe

 Let’s take a deep breath and find ways to simplify or leave some things undone.
 Let the real reason for the season fill your heart.
 This year has been hard enough without beating ourselves up.

 P.S.
-If you like the idea of easy and good bars in a hurry, here’s another delicious and easy one, Busy Day Lemon Bars.
+If you like the idea of easy and good bars in a hurry, here are two more delicious and easy recipes, Busy Day Lemon Bars, S’mores Bars.

 More recipes from us: